ScrappyCocco/PlanetCoasterXMLMerge/README.md

 ![planet coaster icon](./src/main/resources/planet_icon.png)  [![Build Status](https://travis-ci.org/ScrappyCocco/PlanetCoasterXMLMerge.svg?branch=master)](https://travis-ci.org/ScrappyCocco/PlanetCoasterXMLMerge) [![codecov](https://codecov.io/gh/ScrappyCocco/PlanetCoasterXMLMerge/branch/master/graph/badge.svg)](https://codecov.io/gh/ScrappyCocco/PlanetCoasterXMLMerge) [![Number of Bugs](https://sonarcloud.io/api/project_badges/measure?project=ScrappyCocco_PlanetCoasterXMLMerge&metric=bugs)](https://sonarcloud.io/dashboard?id=ScrappyCocco_PlanetCoasterXMLMerge)

 # Planet Coaster XML Merge
-A little software for Planet Coaster translators that merge the old xml translation file with the new xml.
+This is a small software for Planet Coaster translators that merge the old xml translation file with the new xml.
 (Leaving the translated sentences).
 You can use it too for checking duplicates or to print some values to a text file.

 The program can easily be modified if you need to merge a completely different type of XML file.